ModMaker101/ModMaker101/README.md

 # Hi there, I'm ModMaker101 👋

 I'm a software developer who loves to create and learn new things.
-I have experience in web development, data science and machine learning.
+I have experience in web development.

 ## What I do